 When and how will Baby sleep during this time?

 Most toddlers this age need 11 to 14 hours of sleep in a 24-hour cycle.
 As many as 1 to 3 hours of this sleep may happen during the day, in one or two naps.
 It’s around this time that many toddlers transition from two naps down to one, but there are plenty of tots who do best holding on to both naps for a while longer.
 There are even one or two who are ready to stop napping completely, although not nearly as many as there are toddlers who think they’re ready.

 Sleep complications around this age

 Around this age, many toddlers show that they’re ready to cut down on their time spent napping by resisting going down to sleep when naptime comes around.
 This can be a normal part of dropping down from two naps a day to one, but it can also mean some resistance to bedtime in general.
-Sometimes, resistance to bedtime or naptime is a sign that he has grown out of the need for a daytime nap, but at other times, it can just mean that he doesn’t want to go to sleep yet – whether he needs to or not.
-Between his growing independence, his great big feelings, and his curiosity about the world, your tot may not be as happy to stop playing and exploring when it’s time for bed.
+Sometimes, resistance to bedtime or naptime is a sign that she has grown out of the need for a daytime nap, but at other times, it can just mean that she doesn’t want to go to sleep yet – whether she needs to or not.
+Between her growing independence, her great big feelings, and her curiosity about the world, your tot may not be as happy to stop playing and exploring when it’s time for bed.